-The accredited Global Master of Science in Finance (Global MSF) program from the Richard DeVos Graduate School of Management positions you for opportunities in the world of finance and helps you grow as a leader shaping the future.
+The accredited Global Master of Science in Finance (Global MS in Finance) program from the Richard DeVos Graduate School of Management positions you for opportunities in the world of finance and helps you grow as a leader shaping the future.
 You will learn about the role of financial institutions, the mechanics of financial intermediation, and the growth of digital channels from renowned faculty as well as experts.
-As a participant in the Global MSF program, you will utilize advanced methods to: analyse financial data; propose, structure and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.
+As a participant in the Global MS in Finance program, you will utilize advanced methods to: analyse financial data; propose, structure and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.
 You will develop the acumen to play an important role in the ever-changing and expanding world of global finance.

 Please register below to receive program brochure and connect with a program advisor.

 Business is a vocation at Northwood’s DeVos Graduate School, built upon a foundation of ethics, responsibility and the benefits of free-enterprise.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 DeVos students develop critical thinking skills through problem-solving and collaboration rather than lectures and memorization.
 Our faculty have real industry experience that they use to guide class discussions and real world case studies.

 - Industry-leading faculty facilitate learning through interactive discussions, research, and presentations.

 - Learn finance through the practical application of concepts which develops broad-based decision-making capabilities that are critical to your career success and are immediately applicable to the workplace.

 - Integrated curriculum including a capstone course and several courses focused on building a rigorous background in the technical fundamentals of financial analysis and developing critical thinking skills.